SoftwareHeritage/swh-alter/docs/recovery-bundles.rst

 this goal, but as all security-related tools, we can analyze some limits.

 1. With Shamir Secret Sharing, the share-holders cannot verify that their shares are valid.
 Meaning:

- - The dealer could cheat
+   - The dealer could cheat.

      In our case, the dealer is the recovery bundle creation system.
 An attacker would need to change the production code, or the recovery bundle itself after it has been generated but before it has been sent to a common storage.
 In both cases, that means they have access to the system used to delete objects in the database.
 Therefore we can assume they have elevated access to the database, and could delete or look-up the data directly instead of using a more complex method of corrupting a recovery bundle in one way or another.

    - The secret holders could cheat.

      With the local mode of operation, holders don’t exchange secrets.
 They only provide temporary access to their secret key (ideally by plugging a YubiKey).
 Cheating would mean changing the production code which would most likely be detected while trying to recover from the error of finding a corrupted share.

      When working remotely, holders could willingly share a corrupted secret.
 This would result in a denial-of-service (due to SLIP-0039 properties).
 However, while this would prevent one bundle to be restored, this would result in potential consequences at the employment level.
 Depending on the secret sharing configuration, this might have no impact on the team ability to restore the bundle anyway, as another holder could provide a working secret.

 2. The person reassembling the secrets could keep a copy to re-use them later